 Eleven homes worth €1m or more are sold in Republic every week, report finds

-Total value of all homes in the Republic has grown by €30bn to €509bn over past year, according to analysis by Daft.ie
+Total value of all homes in Republic grew by €30bn to €509bn over past year, says Daft.ie

-For Sale signs in Sandymount, one of the most expensive districts in the Republic, according to a report by Daft.ie.
-Photograph: Cyril Byrne / THE IRISH TIMES
+Dublin 6 was the most expensive place to buy a home, with an average price of €635,000, according to Daft.ie data.
+Photograph: Cyril Byrne

 Eleven homes worth €1 million or more are sold in the Republic every week, research by a property website company says.